barloc/KubernetesJobOperator/README.md

 image | None | An image to use.
-(Overrides the main pod image) namespace | None | A namespace to use (Overrides/adds a namespace to main resource) envs | None | A dictionary of envs to add to the main job pod. body | None | The body of the job to use.
+(Overrides the main pod image) namespace | None | A namespace to use (Overrides/adds a namespace to main resource) envs | None | A dictionary of envs to add to the main job pod. labels | None | A dictionary of labels to add to the manifests. body | None | The body of the job to use.
 Can be string, dictionary. body_filepath | None | A filepath to the yaml config file.
 Can use a relative filepath. image_pull_policy | Always | The kubernetes image pull policy (str)